Women Speaking at Meeting

 Your Executive Director’s report should inspire spirited Board discussion about agency accomplishments and challenges.
 Instead of simply repeating data, use the report to stimulate discussion on trends, challenges, and organizational direction.

-How often have you made a fancy PowerPoint presentation only to conclude your report to total silence on the part of the Board?
-Your presentation may not answer the questions they have, or they did not understand the data you provide.
+Have you made a fancy PowerPoint presentation only to conclude your report to total Board silence?
+Your presentation may not answer the questions they think is important, or they did not understand the data you provide.

 These four steps will elevate the quality and quantity of discussion at Board meetings and help keep your members engaged.